reimagined/resolve/docs/cloud-app-management.md

 f3vck8svysxfx0wu9umug2vefiv0   my-app           0.10.0        myemail@example.com  -> 0.11.0
 ```

 This output also provides information on what applications can be upgraded to a newer runtime.
-To upgrade an application's runtime to the latest minor within the current major version, type:
+To upgrade an application's runtime to the latest minor version within the current major version, type:

 ```bash
 $ resolve-cloud upgrade <app-id>